slatedocs/slate/source/includes/_reference.md

 Scout is engineered to monitor the performance of mission-critical production applications.
 Here's a short overview of how this happens:

-* Embed our agent in your application (ex: for Ruby apps, add our gem to your Gemfile).
+* Our agent is added as an application dependency (ex: for Ruby apps, add our gem to your Gemfile).
 * The agent instruments key libraries (database access, controllers, views, etc) automatically using low-overhead instrumentation.
 * Every minute, the agent connects over HTTPS through a 256-bit secure, encrypted connection and sends metrics to our servers.